-Business insurance is designed to protect you from the everyday risks
+Business insurance is designed to protect you from the risks associated with running a business.

 Why do I need business insurance?

 Although employers liability insurance is the only mandatory cover (applying to businesses with employees only), for many businesses, insurance is a necessity for two key reasons.

 Firstly, most businesses would be unable to afford the cost of a claim.

 Secondly, you may find that other businesses or stakeholders (investors, for example) that you interact with require that you have a certain level of business insurance as a prerequisite to working together.

 This is not an exhaustive list of the types of business insurance products out there, but covers the products you're most likely to want to consider.

 Professional indemnity insurance covers risks in association with your professional services.
 It’s a must-have for many businesses.